 Friday KS1 10.45am Teacher Rota & Y3/4 9.00am, Y5/6 10.30am (Celebrations)

 In general children who are unwell should be kept at home.
-Please ensure you report your childs absence each day by calling 0151 338 2260, selecting either the Infant or Junior site and then select Opt 1 to leave a message.
+Please ensure you report your childs absence each day by calling 0151 329 3164, selecting the appropriate option to leave a message.
 Please leave details of your childs name, class and reason for their absence.